 #33 – Mayor Lewis

 That’s right, the bottom of the list is the Mayor of Pelican town, Lewis.
-You may think this is harsh but let’s look at the facts for a moment.
+You may think this is harsh, but let’s look at the facts for a moment.
 So when you arrive in town, it’s in disarray.
 The bus is broken, the community center is desolate and run down, most people in the town are without jobs… Yet he spends his day watering his garden and occasionally checking on the businesses in the town.
-Mostly, however, he spends his time with Marnie, drinking in the bar or getting up to something a little more private (if you catch our drift).
+Mostly, however, he spends his time with Marnie, drinking in the bar or getting up to something a little more private (if you catch my drift).

-He also doesn’t want to go public with her because he is so hung up about his reputation as mayor and fails to ever take responsibility for any of the town’s shortcomings.
+He also doesn’t want to go public with her because he is so hung up about his reputation as mayor and fails to take responsibility for any of the town’s shortcomings.
 In short, the guy is a typical self-serving politician, even in this small town, and for that, he gets the wooden spoon award.
-Nice one Lewis.
+Nice one, Lewis.

 #32 – Pierre